 The funds that are contributed from all of these events help to pay for services provided to patients who have no insurance, or insufficient insurance, and to cover the cost of essential services which are not covered by any insurance.
 This makes it possible for us to offer our services to ALL medically qualified patients, without regard for their financial status.

-Bilingual Volunteers can make a huge difference in the lives of Spanish-speaking hospice patients and their families.
-We currently are seeking bereavement volunteers who are conversant in Spanish and able to carry on conversations using basic vocabulary words and simple phrases.
+Bilingual Volunteers can make a huge difference in the lives of hospice patients and their families who speak a language other than English.
+We currently are seeking volunteers who are conversant in Spanish, Mandarin, or Farsi, and able to carry on conversations using basic vocabulary words and simple phrases.
 If you would like to use your bilingual skills to bring comfort to hospice families, please let us know!